Jean-Paul LeBlanc (ice hockey)

-Jean-Paul "J.P."
-LeBlanc (born October 20, 1946) is a Canadian retired professional ice hockey centre.
+Jean-Paul LeBlanc (born October 20, 1946) is a Canadian retired professional ice hockey centre.

 Career

 LeBlanc played 153 games in the National Hockey League and 248 games in the World Hockey Association between 1969 and 1979.
 During his career, he was a member of the Chicago Black Hawks, Los Angeles Sharks, Michigan Stags, Baltimore Blades, Denver Spurs, Ottawa Civics and Detroit Red Wings.